 City Nature Challenge is an epic, global citizen science project to collect information about our local wildlife.
-In 2020 ten UK cities are collaborating with 200+ cities across the world to find and record as much wildlife as possible to help track how nature is bouncing back this spring!
+In 2021 UK cities are collaborating with 200+ cities across the world to find and record as much wildlife as possible to help track how nature is bouncing back this spring!

 WHEN IS IT?

-Discover wildlife on your doorstep throughout April, May and June.
-You can also join the big international Challenge weekend on 24-27 April when all 200+ cities will be active at once!
+Discover wildlife on your doorstep throughout the whole of 2021.
+You can also join the big international Challenge weekend on April 30 – May 3 when all 200+ cities will be active at once!

 HOW DO I TAKE PART?